-First, let's establish that there is no right or wrong way to create words of adoration.
+First, let’s establish that there is no right or wrong way to create words of adoration.
 Your story is unlike any other and your narrative will be wildly different from the next couple.
-What is common are techniques that make the delivery and flow feel natural, confident, and compelling.
+What is common is a wedding vows format that make the delivery and flow feel natural, confident, and compelling.

 1) Find a comfortable oasis

 With all writing endeavors, whether publicly spoken or not, I always begin with finding a comfortable, calming spot.
 For me, this is typically in a recliner while listening to one of my favorite Pandora stations, laptop in hand.
 (The station varies based on the writing being done.)
 Your location for writing may vary vastly, but one thing is for sure, don’t wait until your wedding day.
 While writing vows on your wedding day makes for great video clips, it is definitely not the right space and time to create these heartfelt words.

 So hold up your right hand and promise me now that you will not write your vows during bridal prep.

 As mentioned above, I enjoy having a soundtrack to write along with.
 I find it motivates, encourages, and guides me.
 For you, this may be a distraction, but the point here is to find a noise environment that best suits you.
 Some couples watch TV or even sit in a quiet space to motivate their thinking.

 Now that you are in your comfortable place, your “soundtrack” is flowing, and you have your writing device in hand, it’s time to let it go.
 Just start writing.
 Yep, that’s right, just begin writing whatever pops into your mind.
 I know this sounds illogical at first and it will usually look like a scribbled mess, but I like to think of this as the purging of your brain.
 All the mixed up thoughts and ideas will undoubtedly jumble together into one big mess and that’s ok.
 This is where we begin to create ideas and begin to enter our flow.